katarzynaFronc/DisneyCharacters/README.md

+# **Disney Characters**

+## Disney Characters Showcase with Favorite Selection Feature

+This is a recruitment task containing Rest API.
+Local storage was used to add characters to favorites.
+Hooks were used to save and transfer component state.
+Routing was implemented to display favorite characters on a separate tab.
+Icons and tooltip were imported from Material UI.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.